 Managers should attend industry workshops and conferences to better understand market trends, new technologies, and new cost factors.
 Managers should also gain experience in different construction sectors, including residential, commercial, and industrial.

-If you want to work as a manager in the construction industry, earn an Associate of Occupational Studies (AOS) Degree in Construction Management from ITI Technical College.
+If you want to work as a manager in the construction industry, check out the Associate of Occupational Studies (AOS) Degree in Construction Management from ITI Technical College.

 For more information about graduation rates, the median debt of students who completed the program, and other important information, please visit our website:https://iticollege.edu/disclosures/